Skip to content Accessibility statement

 Careers and skills

 Our students are highly successful in securing competitive professional psychologist jobs.
 Many positions require at least one year's experience working in the field, before starting professional training.
-Much of this work (eg mental health support worker, teaching assistant), is counted in national statistics as 'non-graduate', and national statistics on graduate employment are collected just six months after graduation.
+Much of this work (eg mental health support worker, teaching assistant), is counted in national statistics as 'non-graduate', and national statistics on graduate employment are collected around fifteen months after graduation.
 Thus some of our best graduates will go on to become highly successful professional psychologists, while their career path may not be captured in the graduate employment statistics.

 Employability